The Group is committed to contributing to the communities that host its facilities and to society as a whole.

-The overseas subsidiaries and distributors of the Seiko Holdings Group work to contribute to the vitalization of local communities through sports-related charity events and participation in volunteer activities.
+The overseas subsidiaries and distributors of the Seiko Group work to contribute to the vitalization of local communities through sports-related charity events and participation in volunteer activities.

 Sports event supporting social rehabilitation of ex-offenders

 Seiko has supported the Yellow Ribbon Prison Run held every year inside Changi Prison in Singapore as official sponsor since 2011.
-The sports event aims to support a social rehabilitation program for ex-offenders and approximately 7,000 regular runners who endorse the cause took part in 2017.
+The sports event aims to support a social rehabilitation program for ex-offenders and approximately 10,000 regular runners who endorse the cause took part in 2019.

 Timing and sponsorship of sports events in Japan

-Companies in the Seiko Holdings Group are contributing to the development of children and youth through sports by making the most of the characteristics of respective businesses.
+Companies in the Seiko Group are contributing to the development of children and youth through sports by making the most of the characteristics of respective businesses.